ricardolx/airgen-mcp/README.md

 ## Features

-### Tools
+### MCP Tools
 - `generate_image` - Create new image asset
-  - Will make images, banners, logos, icons and svgs
+  - Will make images, banners, logos, icons and svgs using the agent toolset

 ## Development